gustav-mb/PRDAT-assignments/Assignment 2/README.md

 # Programs as Data - Assignment 1

-Assignments are from Programming Language Concepts (PLC), by Peter Sestoft, Springer 2017 and Basic Compiler (BCD)Design by Torben Mogensen, DIKU 2010
+Assignments are from Programming Language Concepts (PLC), by Peter Sestoft, Springer 2017 and Basic Compiler Design (BCD) by Torben Mogensen, DIKU 2010

 </br>